 A mortgage is security for a debt obligation.
-As such, it is imperative that you review the mortgage, promissory note, guaranty, and/or other security instrument to ensure compliance with any contractual pre-suit requirements contained in these documents.
+As such, prior to bringing a foreclosure action, it is imperative that you review the mortgage and promissory note or other security instrument to ensure compliance with any contractual pre-suit requirements contained in these documents.